( KEY: H - Hope College; W - WMU Library ; K - KVCC Library ; L - KELLY Libraries ; V - GVSU Library ; R - GRCC Library <old data> )

 The first major sci-fi book I ever read, Crichton's gift as a writer is to blend fact and fiction so that you cannot tell what is true and what is story.
 (There really is a Jeremy Stone and all those publications of his listed are real.).A secret satellite falls out of orbit and the entire population of the town of Piedmont, Arizona is mysteriously wiped out.
 Well, almost everyone.
 Will the scientists understand what is going on in time?
 Youll just have to read the book (dont just rent the movie).
 Sci-fi, sure, but it is often mentioned when real plagues like Ebola are mentioned.

 Clancy is well-known as the writer of modern, fast paced, techno-thrillers that seem to know far too much about the workings of classified Defense Department equipment and the inner workers of the CIA and the intelligence committee.
 There is a lot of science and engineering detailed in these two books - a good read to take some of the mystery out of all that secret stuff.
 The Hunt for Red October involves the attempted defection of a brand new Soviet super sub; the United States is trying to help them defect while the USSR is trying to sink them.
 The movie, although entertaining, is much shallower than the novel, as is typical.
+The Sum of All Fears brings terrorist bombing to a new level, with the bad guys trying to nuke the Super Bowl.
 Some people like all the descriptions of the technology, but a certain amount of it can be skimmed or skipped if you want to get back to the story.
 Jack Ryan, who has been played in the movies by Alec Baldwin and Harrison Ford, is the main character in both stories.

 When Prof. Strickland, former chair of the GVSU Physics Dept., first brought this S.F. book to my attention, my first thought was my usual evil thoughts to S.F. book cover artists who don't have a clue when it comes to science.
 A mummy in a space suit on the Moon?
 Come on, it wouldn't happen.
 The dead astronaut would either be vacuum freeze-dried or an anaerobic slush of goo in a short time.
 Ah, but what if the guy in the space suit has been sitting dead on the Moon for 50,000 years before we had a space program?
 This forensic nightmare has a lot of neat things to think about (okay, so the ending is weak - that's true of a lot of books - read anything James Michener has written since about Centennial).
 There is a paperback version called Giants (?) which includes Inherit the Stars and two sequels.
 It is not excessively long.